daajoe/mccompetition.org/about.md

 ## Computational Complexity

-While the task of deciding whether a formula has a solution (SAT) is already known to be NP-complete, its generalization MC is even harder.
-Namely, MC is known to be #P-complete.
+While the task of deciding whether a formula has a solution (SAT) is already known to be NP-complete, its generalization (W)MC is even harder.
+Namely, (W)MC is known to be #P-complete.
 Actually, this is computationally very hard, as for any problem in the polynomial hierarchy there is a deterministic polynomial-time Turing reduction to a the model counting problem or in other words every problem on the polynomial hierarchy can be solved polynomial-time by a machine that uses the model counting problem as an oracle.

 ---